tyronfong/one-click-initial/README.md

 ## one-click-initial
 **one-click-initial** is A environment initialize script, which allow user create initial script easily.
-You can use your crated scripts to initialize your new box env, rather than doing the duplicate work.
+You can use your created scripts to initialize your new box env, rather than doing the duplicate work.

 ## How to add new initial module